Thread Brow Lift in Scottsdale, AZ 85260

 PDO thread lift vs Botox comparison for eyebrow lifting — key differences

-At Desert Bloom, the neurotoxin visit comes first — not as an optional pairing but as a required step.
-With the forehead muscles relaxed, the threads hold tissue with less resistance.
-In Dr. Borakowski's experience, this produces a more durable result than threading alone.
+At Desert Bloom the neurotoxin visit comes first — required, not optional.
+With the forehead muscles relaxed, threads work against less movement during early healing, which may support a more stable result than threading alone in appropriate candidates.

 Cost in Scottsdale

-At Desert Bloom Skincare, the thread brow lift is priced at $1,800.
-This includes Dr. Borakowski's pre-procedure assessment, local anesthetic, threads, and post-procedure care instructions.
+At Desert Bloom Skincare, the thread brow lift is $1,800 — flat.
+This covers Dr. Borakowski’s pre-procedure assessment, local anesthetic, threads, and post-procedure check.
 Time to complete: approximately 60 minutes in-office.
+The price does not change with thread count or vector complexity.

 Botox Appointment Billed Separately